WelSimLLC/WelSimAutoTests/README.md

 4. Load the test cases and run.

 > [!IMPORTANT]
-> All test cases are synchronized with the latest development version.
-Please run the test cases using the latest development version of WELSIM.
+> All test cases are synchronized with the latest development version, please run the test cases using the latest development version of WELSIM.
+You need a license to run the tests, request a free trial license?
+Refer to [Activation](https://welsim.com/activation).

 > [!IMPORTANT]
 > The user needs to configure the **OpenRadioss**, **CalculiX**, **Elmer**, and **LAMMPS** solvers by first before running the specific test cases.